sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 #### set_frequency
 A list of lengths of processing sets.
 E.g set_frequency = [5, 10] will run the processing jobs for every 5 years, and every 10 years.
 If run on 10 years of data, it will create 3 job sets, 1-5, 6-10, 1-10

-#### run_id
-An arbitrary identifyer for each post processing run.
-This should be updated for each run or it will over write the html output of previous runs.

 #### source_path
 The path on the source_endpoint to look for model output.